Kyzyl: Sights

-An obelisk, symbolizing the center of Asia, is located on the bank of the Yenisei River at the Center of Asia Sculpture Complex.
+An obelisk, symbolizing the geographical midpoint of asia, is located on the bank of the Yenisei River at the Center of Asia Sculpture Complex.
 Three versions have been built — in 1964, 1984 and 2014.
 The new obelisk was designed by the Buryat artist Dashi Namdakov.
 It is represented by an ensemble of three lions holding a globe topped with a spire.
 Externally, the monument is very similar to the previous obelisks.
 It depicts grandiose figures of eastern dragons and a high stele, surrounded by symbolic animals intertwined in a rush of ascent to the sky.
 The animal figures also represent the twelve creatures of the Buddhist horoscope.

 The ethnic and cultural complex of Aldyn-Bulak occupies the coastal zone of the Yenisei, 45 km from Kyzyl.
 The installation was built as a model of the universe, where the roles of stars and planets are assigned to yurts of different sizes and purposes.
 Although the yurts are decorated as authentic as possible to the Uralic way of life, Aldyn-Bulak has all the amenities, including places for tourists to stay, a restaurant, a sauna, a parking lot.